ivalab/meta_closedloopSLAM/README.md

 ### VI-SLAM systems

+To run the benchmarks requires installing all that you'd like to test.
+To demonstrate trajectory tracking capability for just one system, only install that one.
 By default GF+MSF is included in the meta repo.
-Other VI-SLAM systems that has been plugged into the framework include:
+Other VI-SLAM systems that have been plugged into the framework include:

 1. VINS-Fusion (at the same catkin workspace `~/catkin_ws`)
 ```
 cd ~/catkin_ws && git clone https://github.com/YipuZhao/VINS-Fusion.git